📌 What is a TikTok brand deal and how do you get one?

 - Exclusivity clause: Prevents you from working with competing brands for a defined period.
 Always charge a premium for exclusivity — typically 25–50% additional per month it applies.
 Unlimited or long-term exclusivity with low flat fees is one of the most common ways creators undersell themselves.

 - Content ownership and usage rights: By default you own your content.
-If the brand wants to use your video in their own marketing or paid advertising, this requires a separate usage rights fee.
+If the brand wants to use your video in their own paid advertising, this requires a separate usage rights fee.
 Ensure the contract specifies exactly where and for how long the brand can use your content.

 - Video retention period: How long you must keep the video published.
 6–12 months is standard.
 Deleting sponsored content early without permission typically triggers a contract penalty.